Sillor/wellspring-server/README.md

 Wellspring Server is the backend component of the Wellspring healthcare management application.
 It handles all server-side operations including database interactions, authentication, and email notifications.

+> [!WARNING]
+> Please note that the database files are not included in this project.
+You will need to create your own database and tables to use this server.

 ## Features

 - **Authentication:** Uses JSON Web Tokens (JWT) for secure user authentication.